bohendo/blog-content/crypto/opsec.md

 In the meantime, I also have a hot mnemonic in my brain wallet so I have some crypto available to spend.
 Now the challenging part: lure some local baker into this library so I can give her a payment in exchange for some lunch.

-### The Evil Sysadmin Scenario :smiling_imp:
+### :smiling_imp: The Evil Sysadmin Scenario

 A hacker stole some of the NSA's cyber-weapons & deploys a browser zero-day exploit.
 I visit an evil website & get pwned.

-Having complete access to my computer & phone means the evil sysadmin has my :key: key stash and my encrypted :bank: vault but no :muscle: passwords..
+Having complete access to my computer & phone means the evil sysadmin has my key stash and my encrypted :bank: vault but no passwords..
 Yet.

 With root access, the hacker can install a keylogger to record my passwords & gain access to my :bank: vault.

-They can then access all non-2FA protected accounts & steal money from my :fire: hot crypto wallets.
+They can then access all non-2FA protected accounts & steal money from my hot crypto wallets.

 When they're done, they encrypt everything they have access to & say "give me your cold crypto keys to decrypt your stuff"